andrewraj/personal-site/content/authors/admin/_index.md

 #  - Visitors
 ---

-Andrew Raj is a procurement executive at Malaysia's No. 1 Telecommunication company Telekom Malaysia Berhad.
-His area of expertise include procurement planning, consultancy along with commercial and contract negotiations.
-He also keeps up with the IT industry due to his strong background in the IT arena
+Andrew Raj is a procurement consultant at Accenture serving clients in various industries including Oil & Gas, Telecommunication.
+Previously he served in Malaysia's No. 1 Telecommunication company Telekom Malaysia Berhad.
+His area of expertise include commercial & contract negotiations, procurement planning, consultancy.
+He also keeps up with the IT industry due to his strong technical background in the IT field.